input-output-hk/cardano-sl/docs/delegation_design_spec.md

 ---
-title: Design Specification for Delegation in Shelley
+title: Design Specification for Delegation and Incentives in Shelley
 subtitle: 'Status: DRAFT'
-author: Philipp Kant
+author: Lars Brünjes, Philipp Kant
 documentclass: scrartcl
 toc: t
 numbersections: true
 # This document uses pandoc extensions to markdown.
 To compile, use
+#   gnuplot rewards.gnuplot
 #   pandoc -o delegation_design_spec.pdf delegation_design_spec.md
 ...

 # Purpose
-This document describes the requirements and design for a delegation mechanism to be used in the Shelley release of Cardano.
+This document describes the requirements and design for a delegation- and incentives-mechanism to be used in the Shelley release of Cardano.

 Delegation will allow holders of Ada to transfer their rights to participate in the proof of stake (_PoS_) protocol to _stake pools_.
-Stake pools are run by _stake pool operators_, and a person delegating to a stake pool is called _delegator_, _member_, or _participant_ of a stake pool.
+Stake pools are run by _stake pool operators_ (also called _pool leaders_), and a person delegating to a stake pool is called _delegator_, _member_, or _participant_ of a stake pool.

 Introducing delegation is important to increase the stability and